leminhtuan2015/Today-I-Learn/mobile_ios/ios_other/IOS_using_framework_static_library.md

 5. Open "Linked Frameworks and Libraries" expander
 6. Click the + button.
 7. Select your static library (.a file)
-8. If your Application Project is Swift and Static Library is ObjectiveC
+8. If your Application Project is Swift and Static Library is ObjectiveC (If you use Bridging-Header)
   * => You must create **ProjectName-Bridging-Header.h**

 ```objc